 To avert any danger, every single piece of electrical equipment being put to use must be thoroughly examined and tested in accordance with the IEE code of Practice guidelines.
 According to these recommendations, both equipments that are permanently connected and those connected via a plug to any socket falls into the category for example- an appliance weighing less than 18kg such as a vacuum cleaner or devices with wheels like an air-conditioning unit, even hand held devices.
-Benefits

 Insurance costs are also minimized along with liability.
 Regular testing shows that you are a law abiding working professional and thus chances of falling into legal pit holes are next to zero.
 Up to date records can be easily maintained via PAT.
 It indeed is an ethical practice to follow, after all, safety matters.